Matamata-Animator/Matamata/readme.md

 ### Character File

-Below is a barebones character file:
+Below is a bare-bones character file:

 ```json
 {